soupowertuning/Script_SQLServer_Alerts/README.end.md

   - I will still do a blog post explaining how to use this script in English.
 (Pending)
   - For now I recorded only a video in portuguese explaining how to create the alerts.

+## How install

+* Clone or download this repository
+* Following the steps on file [script do passo 1](scripts/1.0 - Step by Step to Create the Alerts.sql)